 You see, when people take calcium to help grow strong bones (which can’t be done without k2, see this article) they often do that in the absence of a counter-balanced amount of magnesium.

 The truth is your body needs calcium and magnesium in a precise ratio of 1:1.
 When that ratio is achieved, then magnesium can work with calcium to help move it into the structures of the bones and teeth.

 But that’s definitely not where magnesium stops being useful.

 It’s also incredibly important in helping muscles move properly.

 When your muscles don’t get enough magnesium they will spasm, and then eventually fail to contract strongly.

 This has severe implications when it comes to heart health.
 The reason is your heart desperately needs magnesium to pump blood efficiently.
 As a matter of fact, your left ventricle should have more magnesium contained within its tissue than any other muscle in the body.

-If a deficiency were to arise then your ventricle wouldn’t move blood through the heart efficiently and that could lead to an arrhythmia or worse.
+If a deficiency were to arise then your ventricle wouldn’t move blood through the heart efficiently and that could lead to poor heart health.

 Not to mention magnesium is vital in helping with the following health functions:

 - It’s helpful in energy product as it activates adenosine triphosphate (ATP)